MicrochipTech/fpga-hls-examples/Canny_RISCV/readme.md

 compilation using the SoC flow.
 This process automatically integrates the Canny module into the RISC-V subsystem within the MPFS250T FPGA.

+Here, the `main()` function is now cross-compiled and executed by the RISC-V processor operating on Linux on the MPFS250T FPGA in the Icicle Kit board.
-Here, a RISC-V processor operating on Linux loads an input image into the DDR memory.
+The RISC-V processor loads an input image into the DDR memory.
-This allows the SmartHLS module to access, process, and subsequently write the output back into the DDR.
+This allows the SmartHLS module to access, process, and subsequently write the output back directly into the DDR.

 To change the Canny example from Training 1 to be compiled using the SoC flow instead of the IP flow, we have made minor changes to [`canny.cpp`](canny.cpp).
-This Canny example employs the ['axi_initiator'](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=hls_axi4_initiator&redirect=true&version=latest) argument type to transfer data between the CPU and Fabric, eliminating the need for on-chip buffers.
+This Canny example employs the ['axi_initiator'](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=hls_axi4_initiator&redirect=true&version=latest) argument type to transfer data between the CPU and fabric.
+This eliminates the need for on-chip buffers, which would be needed if the argument type was set to `axi_target`.
+For large images, there may not be enough LSRAM on-chip.

-Instead of on-chip buffers, we use FIFOs, used in the highly straightforward `write_fifo()` and `read_fifo()` functions:
+The original Canny IP flow design used FIFOs to stream data in and out of the module.
+As not to change the module, we added the new straightforward `write_fifo()` and `read_fifo()` functions to move the data from and to the CPU:

 ```C
 16  void write_fifo(unsigned char *buf, hls::FIFO<unsigned char> &out_fifo, int nWords) {